HDFGroup/h5pyd/docs/quick.rst

 Buckets are the top-level of storage used by HSDS and will correspond to AWS S3 Buckets, Azure Blob Containers, or POSIX directories.
 Buckets can not be created using the h5pyd package (these need to be setup by the HSDS administrator), but the h5pyd File and Folder object have an optional bucket parameter to specify which bucket to access.
 Typically HSDS will be setup with a default bucket that will be used if no bucket name is given explicitly.
+To access a domain or folder that is not on the default bucket, you can use the ``--bucket`` option with the h5pyd CLI tools, or the bucket parameter with the h5pyd.File and h5pyd.Folder constructors.

-Folders can be created using h5pyd (or the hstouch CLI tool).
+Folders can be created programmatically using h5pyd Folder class or with the hstouch CLI tool.
 To use hstouch to create a folder, run hstouch followed by the path to the desired folder.
 E.g. ``hstouch /home/$USER/myfolder/``.
-In h5oyd, there no 'current folder' concept, so the path must always start with ``/`` (or if desired, ``hdf5://`` to distinguish from a POSIX path).
-Also, to create folder, the path must end in a slash.
+In h5pyd, there no 'current directory' concept, so the path must always start with ``/`` (or if desired, ``hdf5://`` to distinguish from a POSIX path).
+Also,  the path must end in a slash.
 To view the contents of a folder, use the ``hsls`` tool.
 E.g.:
 ``hsls /home/$USER/myfolder/``.

 Folder can contain sub-folders, but also domains (equivalent to an HDF5 file).
 As with HDF5 files,